ciisiq/tips-interview-junior-developer/README.md

 - Why did you choose to be a developer?
 - What made you become interested in programming?
+- Tell me a project that you worked on?
+- What is the proudest things that you ever done?
 - What skills did you learn during your time at the bootcamp?
 - What was your first contact with this area? how interested?
 - How do you give and receive feedback?